Vulva: Irritation

 Irritation and itching of the vulva is called pruritus vulvae.
 This can be a symptom of many disorders, some of which may be determined by a patch test.
 The most common cause of irritation is thrush, a fungal infection.
 Vulvovaginal health measures can help to prevent many disorders including thrush.
-Infections of the vagina such as vaginosis and of the uterus may produce vaginal discharge which can be an irritant when it comes into contact with the vulvar tissue.
-Inflammation as vaginitis, and vulvovaginitis can result from this causing irritation and pain.
+Infections of the vagina such as vaginosis and of the uterus may produce vaginal discharge, which can be an irritant when it comes into contact with the vulvar tissue.
+Inflammation as vaginitis, vulvovaginitis and vulvitis can result from this causing irritation and pain.
 Ingrown hairs resulting from pubic hair shaving can cause folliculitis where the hair follicle becomes infected; or give rise to an inflammatory response known as pseudofolliculitis pubis.
 A less common cause of irritation is genital lichen planus, another inflammatory disorder.
-A severe variant of this is vulvovaginal-gingival syndrome which can lead to narrowing of the vagina, or vulva destruction.
+A severe variant of this is vulvovaginal-gingival syndrome, which can lead to narrowing of the vagina, or vulva destruction.
 Many types of infection and other diseases including some cancers may cause irritation.